The Captivating Energy of Art is a Healing Affair - Article Banner

 William Blake Portrait

-Amazingly, my mind had lit up through the lives of Pythagoras and Isaac Newton as well as Romantic Poets William Blake and William Butler Yeats.
+Amazingly, my mind had lit up through the lives of Pythagoras and Isaac Newton and Romantic Poets William Blake and William Butler Yeats.

-By concentrating intently, I sensed a remembrance of each one stir in the energy of The Great Memory, during the layering of light’s shadowy concealed side.
+Concentrating intently, I sensed a remembrance of each one stir in the energy of The Great Memory during the layering of light’s shadowy concealed side.

-That is to say, as each layer of graphite and color pencil impressions blended, and swept across the paper, I was becoming more aware of a higher calling.
+That is, as each layer of graphite and colored pencil impressions blended and swept across the paper, I became more aware of a higher calling.

-In addition, Charles Gardner’s 1919 book, William Blake The Man, breathtakingly illustrated how Blake pushed his limits of creative liberty, in art and poetry.
-And, it was this prose that charmed me into a higher understanding of my own destiny.
+In addition, Charles Gardner’s 1919 book William Blake The Man breathtakingly illustrated how Blake pushed the limits of creative liberty in art and poetry.
+This prose charmed me into a higher understanding of my destiny.

 bar